splunk-soar-connectors/ciscotalosintelligence/README.md

 Type: **test**
 Read only: **True**

-Action uses the Cisco Talos API to get a list of the Acceptable Use Policy Categories categories used to classify website content.
+Action uses the Cisco Talos API to get a list of the Acceptable Use Policy Categories used to classify website content.

 #### Action Parameters
 No parameters are required for this action